Active Inference and Epistemic Value in Graphical Models: Value Decompositions

 The FFG for the model definition of \eqref{eq:example_model} together with the resulting schedule for optimization of the (C)BFE is drawn in Fig.~\ref{fig:example}.

 The results of Table~\ref{tbl:example} show that the BFE does not distinguish between policies.
-The CBFE however penalizes the ignorant policy ($\hat{u} = 0$), which does not resolve any information about outcomes.
-This mechanism thus induces a preference for the informative policy ($\hat{u} = 1$), which resolves information (1 bit) about outcomes.
+The CBFE however penalizes the ignorant policy ($\hat{u} = 0$), which does not predict precise outcomes.
+This mechanism thus induces a preference for the informative policy ($\hat{u} = 1$), which does predict precise outcomes.
 In the following, we will further investigate this behavior in a less trivial setting.